 By Steve Klinger

 This blog has been fulminating for a couple of months (or maybe since the midterm elections) as I watch the spectacle in Washington that the President elevates by describing as a three-ring circus.
-As any circusgoer or participant well knows, meticulous planning and coordination go into every circus stop at every town, and every act, from trapeze to juggling to animal routines.
+As any circusgoer or participant well knows, shop meticulous planning and coordination go into every circus stop at every town, buy and every act, doctor from trapeze to juggling to animal routines.
 This is not to be confused with the dysfunctional frenzy in the Beltway.

 The debt-ceiling crisis has in common with the circus that it is built on role-playing and enacted to mesmerize the audience, but the Washington version goes beyond entertainment and has no logical script other than the objective of maximizing political gain on behalf of those seeking financial gain.

 In the final days of this trumped-up crisis, an artificial day of reckoning that only further denigrates government in the eyes of the populace, extemporaneous grandstanding rules the show.
 Republicans hold government, the President, the Democrats in Congress and the America people hostage in a cynical and hypocritical game of brinksmanship, alleged to be about controlling deficit spending but in reality about completing the redistribution of wealth from the middle class to the plutocracy.